 “We want Mile High Academy to be a school known for promoting positive, inspiring relationships for our students,” said Chris Morris, Middle School Teacher and House Group Coordinator.
 “Our House Groups allow for every student to be teamed with caring adults and fellow MHA students to instill a feeling of pride, promote doing the right thing, and belonging in our school.”

-— written by Karrie Meyers; photos supplied
+— By Karrie Meyers; photos supplied